-Keeping the Groote Archipelago cane toad free
+Keeping the Groote Archipelago cane toad free:

 Bringing plants and animals to the Groote Archipelago:

 All animals must be pre-approved by the ALC in writing before they are transported to the Groote Archipelago.
-Dogs must be de-sexed and some breeds of dog are prohibited.
+Dogs must be de-sexed, and some breeds of dog are prohibited.
 Under no circumstances are cats to be transported to the Groote Archipelago.
-Please click the links below to complete a domestic animal approval form and to see which species of plants, animals and dog breeds that are prohibited and are not permitted to enter the Groote Archipelago.
+Please click the links below to complete a domestic animal approval form and to see the species of plants, animals and dog breeds that are prohibited and are not permitted to enter the Groote Archipelago.

 For those people moving to or living in the GEMCO mining township of Alyangula, please click on the link above or contact the South32 Township Office on (08) 8987 4343 for specific information regarding domestic dogs within the Alyangula mine lease area,